duckduckgo/privacy-for-safari/README.md

 Contact us at https://duckduckgo.com/feedback if you have feedback, questions or want to chat.
 You can also use the feedback form embedded within the macOS app - to do so open the app and select "Send Feedback".

 ## License
-DuckDuckGo Privacy Essentials for Safari is distributed under the Apache 2.0 [license](https://github.com/duckduckgo/privacy-essentials-safari/blob/master/LICENSE).
+DuckDuckGo Privacy for Safari is distributed under the Apache 2.0 [license](https://github.com/duckduckgo/privacy-essentials-safari/blob/master/LICENSE).